 Jimmy and 12 fellow McDougal Terrace residents participated in a month-long digital literacy and job readiness training, sponsored by Google Fiber.
 Upon graduation, Jimmy and his neighbors each received refurbished computers.
 Jimmy leveraged his new skills by applying for a job online (for the first time) -- and was hired.
 Jimmy is now employed!

-Kimberley is a 33 year old mom who came to a community sign up event with her two kids teenage kids, Kevin and Kiera.
+Kimberley is a 33-year -old mom who came to a community sign up event with her two teenage kids, Kevin and Kiera.
 They’re excited about their new Internet connection because “Before, she [Kiera] used to worry how I was gonna get her to the library... so it’s good that now she can come straight home to do her school work.”
 Kimberley plans to apply for a job at the Nashville Fire Department online, and also said, “This is good for the community and a blessing.
 A lot of people here can’t afford Internet.”

-Sheridin Jones has been a great ambassador by spreading the word about the free home Internet connection among her community.
-Sheridin has deepened relationships and trust by ensuring residents that our connection is truly “free.”
+Sheridin Jones has been a great ambassador for ConnectHome by spreading the word about the free home Internet connection in her community.
+Sheridin has deepened relationships and trust by assuring residents that their connection is truly “free.”
 Sheridin was passionate about the Internet before Google Fiber arrived, and continues to grow her skills by attending digital literacy classes offered at her property.
 She is building her own website to sell hand-crafted accessories, such as scarves & hats.